-After forward Grant Hill retired, there was a brief rumor swirling that the Phoenix Suns were interested in bringing him in as the team's next general manager.
-The Suns ended up hiring Ryan McDonough out of the Celtics' front office, but if Hill really had an itch to act as GM, well, he got to scratch it as TNT analyst.
+After forward Grant Hill retired as a player, there was a brief rumor swirling that the Phoenix Suns were interested in hiring him as the team's next general manager.
+The Suns ended up hiring Ryan McDonough out of the Celtics' front office, but if Hill really had an itch to act as GM, well, he got to scratch it as a TNT analyst.

 Team Hill came into question during the live draft because it initially didn't select three guards.
 Cleveland Cavaliers gunner Dion Waiters will provide some punch off the bench and is the only true guard after Lillard and Beal.